coolmathtime/.github/profile/README.md

-# If You Fork Make Sure To Star And Follow @foreignbandss
+# If You Fork Make Sure To Star And Follow [foreignbandss](https://github.com/foreignbandss)

 ## Where Learning Is Fun!